-This second example also leans towards being an exaggeration that has elements of truth in it.
-It is a proverb in Igbo that literally translates as 'small but mighty.'
+The second example also leans towards being an exaggeration that has elements of truth in it.
+It is a proverb in Igbo that literally translates as "small but mighty."
 The speaker therefore means to inform that despite the fact that the subject is short or diminutive, she more than makes up for this with her culinary abilities.
-The Igbo expression gives more rhetorical force to the statement than its English equivalent.